 Once you choose your host, you want to be sure you can access the file system and database through SFTP, SSH, PHPMyAdmin, or cPanel.

 You’ll also want to keep this information on hand as part of your web records.
 When working with a developer or maintenance provider, they’ll need access to keep your site in tip-top shape.

 Every WordPress install comes with the default theme designed to work well with the framework version, but many people choose to replace it with one that is more tailored to their business needs.
 Making that choice is more than the theme being pretty; you need to be functional, well-coded, and kept up-to-date.

 When picking a new theme or having a developer create a new theme for you, you’ll want to follow these best practices.

 Find a reputable source.
-WordPress has an official Theme Directory, and there are a few good choices there, including Astra theme.
-But often, a premium theme will be chosen by the developer, so you want to be sure you read the reviews, support options, and terms thoroughly.
-StudioPress is a premium theme provider, and they do a great job with coding, updates, and support.
+WordPress has an official Theme Directory, and a few good choices exist, including Kadence and Astra themes.
+But often, the developer will choose a premium theme, so you must read the reviews, support options, and terms thoroughly.

 Run a security check.
 Themecheck.info is a service that lets you verify themes for security and code quality.
 Not only can you check the theme you are interested in using, but you can see others that users have uploaded.
 If your theme shows up green, you’re good to go.